 Types of Sewing Thread Used in Apparel Manufacturing:

 Various types of sewing thread which are vastly used in garment manufacturing has mentioned in the below:

 - Silk thread,

 - Polyester thread,

 - PEFE thread.

-All the above sewing thread has discussed in the following:
+All the above sewing thread used in garment manufacturing has discussed in the following: